PratyayDhond/IT-3rd-year-notes/README.md

 # IT 3rd year notes

- Notes of IT 3rd year
+This repository contains practicals and assignments of Final year of IT.